Back to Articles

 Why is healthy ageing important?

+When you focus on staying well, you can thrive as part of your community.
 As you get older, your risk of developing a health condition increases.
 Your physical strength and mobility can decline quicker too.

 It's true that more than half of the people in Australia over the age of 65 have a chronic health condition.
 But becoming older doesn't mean you have to be vulnerable or dependent.